Charges: Mpls. woman spewed racial slurs, falsely accused Black ride-share driver of assault

 The dispatcher told Berquist to stop using the slur and asked her whether she wanted medical personnel sent.
 She declined.
 Officers arrived, and she told them Gakuo struck the left side of her face.
 However, officers saw no evidence of physical harm.

-Berquist later submitted photos to police that she said were related to the incident.
-She repeated that the driver punched her and added that he held her down.
-She said she was hit on the right side of her face — contrary to her earlier statement of being struck on the left side —and incorrectly said that emergency medical personnel came to her aid.
+Berquist later submitted photos to police that she said involved the incident.
+She repeated claims the driver punched her and added that he held her down.
+She said she was hit on the right side of her face — not on the left side as she said earlier — and incorrectly said emergency medical personnel came to her aid.

 A review of the officers' body-worn camera recordings revealed no claim of Gakuo holding her down and no presence of emergency medical personnel.